tajnur007/js-benchmark-testing/README.md

 ## If-Else-If Ladder vs Switch-Case

 Explore benchmarks comparing the performance of `if-else-if` ladders against `switch-case` constructs.
 Uncover the efficiency of each approach, empowering you to choose the best construct for your complex branching logic.
+[Check code](./tests/if-else-if-vs-switch-case.js)

 <div>
   <img src='./assets/images/if-else-if-vs-switch-case.png'>